-For computing deals, as well as brilliant bargains on TVs, white goods and consumer tech like tablets and phones, the Currys Black Friday event, which started on Friday November 5 is well worth checking out as there are literally thousands of deals on offer.
-Visit the Currys Black Friday sale here (opens in new tab).
+For computing deals and brilliant bargains on TVs, white goods and consumer tech, the Currys Black Friday event is definitely not one to miss.
+Currys has been running epic deals events all year and it typically starts its Black Friday sale early, where there are literally thousands of deals on offer.
+Visit the Currys Black Friday sale (opens in new tab).

 Dell Black Friday Sale (opens in new tab)

-Dell makes some of the very finest laptops and desktop PCs in the world, which is why when it slashes prices on its entire range each year during Black Friday it is well worth checking out the maker's online store.
+Dell makes some of the finest laptops and desktop PCs in the world, which is why when it slashes prices during Black Friday, it's well worth checking out the maker's online store.
 Dell loves its timed deal codes, which knock large percentages off its hardware if exploited, so it is worth checking in on the site each day to see what it has running.
-Visit the Black Friday sale here (opens in new tab).
+Visit the Black Friday sale (opens in new tab).

 eBay Black Friday Sale (opens in new tab)

-eBay offer big discounts on a range of products, from collectibles and antiques, to clothes, cleaning equipment and furniture. eBay are currently running their pre Black Friday sale right now (29th-30th October) so head over now to get some great tech discounts.
-Visit the eBay Black Friday sale here (opens in new tab) and browse current deals here. (opens in new tab)
+eBay offer big discounts on a range of products, from collectibles and antiques, to clothes, cleaning equipment and furniture. eBay often start their Black Friday sale early so you can get amazing new and refurbished discounts on a range of products.
+Visit the eBay Black Friday sale (opens in new tab).

 John Lewis Black Friday Sale (opens in new tab)

-John Lewis is a brilliant place to shop all year round, and when it comes round to Black Friday, its selection of deals are always very impressive.
-Major label TV and audio discounts are its speciality, as well as cost carves on phones, fashion and footwear.
-The standard 2-year warranty on any purchase also delivers great piece of mind and buyer protection.
-Visit the John Lewis Black Friday sale here (opens in new tab).
+John Lewis is a brilliant place to shop all year round, and when it comes to Black Friday, its selection of deals are always very impressive.
+Major label TV and audio discounts are its speciality, as well as price drops on phones, fashion and footwear.
+The standard 2-year warranty on any purchase also delivers peace of mind and buyer protection.
+Visit the John Lewis Black Friday sale (opens in new tab).

 Very Black Friday Sale (opens in new tab)

-Very is a newer member of the Black Friday deals club, but that hasn't stopped the online retailer absolutely killing it over the past couple of years in terms of its deals offering.
-Video games, clothing, phones, laptops, cosmetics and more have been well and truly slashed in price, often beating off more specialist stores in terms of price and coming with free delivery, too.
-Visit the Black Friday sale here (opens in new tab).
+Very is a newer member of the Black Friday deals club, but that hasn't stopped the online retailer absolutely killing it over the past couple of years.
+Video games, clothing, phones, laptops, cosmetics and more have had their prices slashed, often beating more specialist stores in terms of price and free delivery.
+Visit the Black Friday sale (opens in new tab).

 For a full rundown of the best Black Friday sales in the UK ordered by retailer, be sure to check out our Black Friday sales (opens in new tab) A-Z!

-Amazon Black Friday deals: how to get a free Amazon Prime account for Black Friday 2022
+Amazon Black Friday 2022: get a free Prime account for Black Friday

-If you want to be in on the ground floor for many of Amazon's best Black Friday deals then you need to be an Amazon Prime member.
+If you want to be in on the ground floor for many of Amazon's best Black Friday deals (opens in new tab), you need to be an Amazon Prime member.

 Amazon Prime members get an exclusive 30-minute early access window to ALL Lightning Deals, which is normally the only way to grab one of the hot products before they all sell out.
 As such, becoming a member of Amazon Prime is essential for scoring many of the best Black Friday UK deals.

-Luckily, Amazon Prime is available on a 30-day free trial, so our advice to you if you don't have a membership is sign up before Amazon's Black Friday Deals Store opens, bag the deals you want with preferential access, and then, if you don't want to continue with the benefits Prime membership delivers, then simply cancel the trial.
+Luckily, Amazon Prime is still available on a 30-day free trial (opens in new tab) for all new members.
+Our advice is to sign up before Amazon's Black Friday Deals Store opens, bag the deals you want with preferential access, and then, if you don't want to continue with the benefits Prime membership delivers, then simply cancel the trial.
 You won't have spent a penny, but will have bagged Amazon's best Black Friday deals.
-If you're a student, there's even better news as Amazon will give you a free six-month Amazon Prime trial and after that, Prime Student will cost you just £3.99 a month.
+If you're a student, there's even better news as Amazon will give you a free six-month Amazon Prime trial and after that, Prime Student will only cost you just £3.99 a month.

-If you're looking for Black Friday deals, Prime once more will be an essential weapon in the deal-bagging armoury.
+If you're looking for Black Friday deals, Prime will be an essential weapon in the deal-bagging armoury.

 As the Black Friday phenomenon has exploded over the past 10 years the amount of publications covering the sales has risen dramatically.
 Now, wherever you look online, there are scores of titles producing content around the Black Friday and Cyber Monday sales, but there's a very good reason to trust T3's coverage more than any other.